Go-MinSeong/Go-MinSeong/README.md

 ## Hi There 👋
-Hello, I'm MinSeong Go, dreaming of becoming a **AI Developer** Ecpecially Computer Vision Data scientist.
+Hello, I'm MinSeong Go, dreaming of becoming a **AI Developer** Especially Computer Vision Data scientist.

 I am going to graduate from Kookmin University in Feburary 2024,